-Instead, what they got earlier this month, shortly after Liverpool’s victory over Tottenham Hotspur in the 2019 Champions League final, was a tweet that simply read ‘#YNWA’, accompanied by a picture of an outstretched palm holding an Andy Robertson pin badge.
+Instead, what they got shortly after Liverpool’s victory over Tottenham Hotspur in the 2019 Champions League final, was a tweet that simply read ‘#YNWA’, accompanied by a picture of an outstretched palm holding an Andy Robertson pin badge.

 #ynwa https://t.co/ueTFgGTRgH— aaron_dessner (Aaron Dessner) 1st Jun 20:53

-And this was not an unusual missive from the multi-instrumentalist, born in Cincinnati but now based in upstate New York, who six months ago was tweeting: ‘#YNWA, haven’t seen that before.
+And this was not an unusual missive from the multi-instrumentalist, born in Cincinnati but now based in upstate New York, who in December was tweeting: ‘#YNWA, haven’t seen that before.
 Wow.
 Bonkers.’
 The occasion?
 Divock Origi’s 96th-minute winner in the Merseyside derby at Anfield.